saalfeldlab/java-spark-workshop/README.md

 If you want to chat about Spark at Janelia or ever have questions, we maintain a [chatroom](https://gitter.im/freeman-lab/spark-janelia) and you can usually find at least some of us in there!

+**Note:** The chat is currently offline but might be back as a private chat in the future.

 ## Prerequisites

 For the tutorial, please bring and prepare the following: